 - Brew (pump) pressure gauge – Located on the right.
 Measures from 0 to 16 bar.
 Optimal pressure is between 8 and 10.
-You can find the over pressure valve inside left near the vibration pump.
+You can find the overpressure valve inside the left near the vibration pump.

 Separate indicator lights:

 - Heating light – Located on the left side.
-Indicates when espresso machine is heating.
+It indicates when the espresso machine is heating.
 Once fully heated, there is no need to pay attention to the heating light unless temperature surfing.

 - Low water level light – Located in the middle.
-Indicates when water level in water tank / reservoir in rear is low.
+It indicates when the water level in the water tank/reservoir is low.

 - Power indicator light – Located on the right side.
 This will indicate when the machine is on.

 - Stainless steel – Polished to a mirror finish.

 - Easily removable – First remove the top cover.
 Then remove the 6 screws (3 on each side) and the wrap-around body slides off.

 - Portafilters – Single spout portafilter and a dual spout portafilter.
 The neck has the VBM brand imprint, similar to the one on the grouphead.

 - Filter baskets – 1-cup filter basket which holds approximately 7 grams.
 2-cup filter basket which holds approximately 14 grams.
 Blind filter basket which you use for backflushing.
 58 mm in diameter.